tldr-pages/tldr/pages/common/composer.md

 `composer remove {{user/package}}`

-- Update all the dependencies in this project's `composer.json` and note a new versions in `composer.lock` file:
+- Update all the dependencies in this project's `composer.json` and note new versions in the `composer.lock` file:

 `composer update`

-- Update `composer.lock` file only after updating `composer.json` manually:
+- Update the `composer.lock` file only after updating `composer.json` manually:

 `composer update --lock`